Heading to Guadalajara? This short, sharp guide skips the fluff—get the essentials for an epic trip:

 - Best time to visit: November to April offers cool and dry weather, making it the ideal period for outdoor activities and festivals.
 Summer months can be hot and rainy.

-- Arriving via airport: Miguel Hidalgo y Costilla Guadalajara International Airport (GDL) is about 20 km from the city center, accessible via taxis (fare ranges from MXN 350-500) or airport shuttle services.
-Bus lines also connect to downtown.
+- Arriving via airport: Miguel Hidalgo y Costilla Guadalajara International Airport (GDL) is about 20 km from the city.
+Airport shuttle bus services to/from the city center available.

 WHERE TO STAY